bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 \DeclareMathOperator{\diag}{diag}
 $$

-{% newthought 'In this article' %}, we present a very influential and powerful algorithm called *Extreme Gradient Boosting*.
-This technique, more commonly known as XGBoost, has been the winning algorithm for many recent data science challenges.
-It is an implementation of Gradient Boosting machines which exploits various hardware and software optimizations to train powerful predictive models very quickly.
+{% newthought 'In this article' %}, we present a very influential and powerful algorithm called *Extreme Gradient Boosting* or XGBoost.
+It is an implementation of Gradient Boosting machines which exploits various optimizations to train powerful predictive models very quickly.

 As such, we will first explain *Gradient Boosting* to set readers in context.
 Then, we walk through the workings of XGBoost qualitatively, drawing connections to gradient boosting concepts as necessary.
 Finally, we talk about the various optimizations implemented and the ideas behind them.